-Suspect accused of killing Washington state police officer, injuring a second arrested 'without incident'
+Suspect accused of killing Washington police officer, injuring a second, arrested 'without incident'

+Traffic stop seemingly related to a previous hit-and-run incident in the area

 A person suspected of killing a Washington state police officer and injuring another after a traffic stop turned into a deadly foot chase Monday night was arrested "without incident,” police said.

-The incident occurred around 9:40 p.m. local time in Bothell, outside of Seattle.
-The suspect led police on a brief pursuit following the attempted traffic stop, in which he got out of the vehicle, fled on foot and opened fire at two officers, killing one at the scene, according to KOMO News
+The deadly encounter took place around 9:40 p.m. in Bothell, outside of Seattle.
+The suspect led police on a brief pursuit following the attempted traffic stop, after which he got out of the vehicle, fled on foot and opened fire at two officers, killing one at the scene, according to KOMO News

 COLORADO COMMUNITY RALLIES AROUND COFFEE SHOP AFTER THIEVES VANDALIZE BUILDING, STEAL 'THIN BLUE LINE' FLAG

-The department told KOMO News the traffic stop might have been related to a hit-and-run incident in the area, but an investigation is still ongoing.
+The department told KOMO News the traffic stop might have been related to a previous hit-and-run incident in the area, but an investigation is still ongoing.

-The other officer wounded in the shooting is reported to be in stable condition at a local hospital.
+The other officer wounded in the shooting was released from a local hospital after receiving treatment, Q13 Fox reported.

-“This is uncharted territory for us,” Johnson was quoted by the Seattle Times as saying during a press conference early Tuesday.
+“This is uncharted territory for us,” Johnson was quoted by The Seattle Times as saying during a press conference early Tuesday.
 “This is going to be a rough couple of days for our organization.”

 FLORIDA SHERIFF, DEPUTIES WILL NOW 'PAY TRIBUTE' TO EVERY FALLEN POLICE OFFICER IN THE US

-Johnson had said the suspect was considered "armed and dangerous” and was last seen by a witness holding a handgun.

-During the search, which involved multiple K-9 units and a helicopter, Johnson also reportedly told local residents to “stay home, lock your doors, and if you see something, say something."
+During the search, which involved multiple K-9 units and a helicopter, Johnson reportedly told local residents to “stay home, lock your doors, and if you see something, say something."

 The motive for the violence remains unclear.